Miner59/hunting/README.md

 Includes some really sweet drawn animals.
 Needed to make changes, so that they drop items when hit by an arrow.
 Added leather which you can get sometimes from cows, deers or horses.
 If you shoot them with bows, you have a higher chance of getting leather.
 From leather you can make boots.

+Crafting recipe for boots: (L=Leather)
+. . .
+L .
+L
+L .
+L

-And boots let you run faster, if you have some with you.
+Boots let you run faster, if you have some with you.
 I got the idea from sprint mod, but most code is modified by myself.

 Animals: